 11.1.2 Physics and Simulation

-The Monash Compton scattering models were built using the Livermore and Polarised Livermore Compton scattering models as templates.
-As a result the total cross section for the Compton scattering process and handling of polarisation effects mimic those outlined in Section 9.
+The Monash Compton scattering model has been built using the Livermore Compton scattering model as a template.
+As a result the total cross section for the Compton scattering process mimics the process outlined in Section 9.